bkper/exchange-bot/README.md

 The Exchange Bot helps you keep multiple Books in different currencies in sync.

-It works by mirroring transactios from one Book to other books, automatically applying updated conversions rates.
+It works by mirroring transactios from one book to other books, automatically applying updated conversions rates.

 ![Exchange Bot](https://docs.google.com/drawings/d/e/2PACX-1vTAW6vvlAPHup58L5mwdiQnUVoSxHbf890GJiHYVkLmzhAc0kaGsb8B721vc1pRFVXp2OWx8rBiACMR/pub?w=888&h=389)

 For every transaction in a base book, it will generate another transaction on associated books, with different currencies.

-The Exchange Bot uses rates from [exchangeratesapi.io](https://exchangeratesapi.io/) by default, but any source endpoint can be used.
+The Exchange Bot uses rates from [exchangeratesapi.io](https://exchangeratesapi.io/) by default, but any rates source endpoint can be used.

 It support operating on two or more books.